Toledo, Port Clinton and Lakeside Railway

-Financing and Construction
+Financing and construction

 The company was founded and initially financed by a group of successful Toledo, Ohio businessmen led by Theodore Schmitt, who became the firm's first president and invested a substantial proportion of his own money into the venture.
 Additional funds were acquired through the sale of $1.5 million in bonds at 5% interest.
 The cost of constructing the line was reported as $1,542,586 in 1909, or $30,425 per mile, which was a high cost for an interurban; this reflected high quality construction especially of the bridges on the line.
+Despite this, upon delivery of the company's initial batch of rolling stock, tests revealed that they exceeded the loading gauge allowed for passing one another on the dual tracked Toronto streetcar line.
+Trips were carefully timetabled to avoid two cars passing in that section.
 While the line had no problems producing an operating profit, the interest payments made for an overall loss at first.

-Supplying Electricity
+Supplying electricity

 Power was provided by the railway's own power-house constructed at Port Clinton, which had a capacity well in excess of that needed for the line.
 Like many interurban companies, the TPC&L began providing electric power to the on-line communities; the sale of power had become almost a quarter of the company's income by 1912.
 It was that power business, rather than the railway, which made the company a desirable acquisition target, and in 1912 the company was purchased by W.S.
 Barstow of New York, who purchased the company and all outstanding bonds, the latter at a rate of 65 cents on the dollar.
 The new operating company under Barstow's ownership was the Northwestern Ohio Railway and Power Company, a subsidiary of his General Gas and Electric Company.

 The new ownership invested to improve the railway's freight business, in new cars, and in building new shops and headquarters in Oak Harbor.
 The cars were repainted from the TPC&L's plain Pullman green to a livery of bright green and scarlet with gold lettering.